demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_-_Disable_Account_README.md

-This playbook is one of the sub-playbooks in the containment plan.
+---

+## Containment Plan - Disable Account

-The playbook executes actions to disable the user account, which is a crucial step in the containment process.
+This playbook is a sub-playbook within the containment plan playbook.
+The playbook disables users by utilizing the sub-playbook "Block Account - Generic v2"

+---

 ## Dependencies